Nevada Marijuana Crimes & Laws FAQ

 Where is it legal to use marijuana?

 Possessing or using marijuana of any amount in a public place, or within a vehicle, is still strictly illegal and can be charged as a low-level misdemeanor.
 If you want to use marijuana recreationally, you must be in your private abode.
-Use on your yard or front porch is legal, though.
 Even in Las Vegas, where holding open alcohol containers on the strip is permitted, possessing and using marijuana in public is not.

 Can I share marijuana with my friends?